rusq/xtract/README.md

 The original xtract used `dukeconv`, this code has been isolated under DUKECONV define.
 If you want to use `dukeconv`, build it with `make DUKECONV=1`.

-You can the `dukeconv.exe` in the original xtract archive by downloading it from the [original page][original].
+You can get the `dukeconv.exe` from the original xtract archive by downloading it from the [original page][original].

 ## Original readme_x.txt
 ```